danielmkarlsson/mapping-the-valleys-of-the-uncanny/preliminary-plan.md

 After the intermission a duo piece, then a trio piece and so on.

 The third set is an ensemble piece.
-Holding out for a tutti divisi 100 hundred stem orchestra piece equivalent was pushing it.
+Holding out for a tutti divisi 100 hundred stem orchestra piece equivalent was, as I had guessed, pushing it.
 That would for sure be the top of the pyramid though.
 What I ended up with is a 40 minute piece for large ensmeble.
-One .scd file controlling a multitude of:

-• Violin
-• Viola
-• Cello
-• ContraBass
-• Organ
-• WoodWinds
-• Zither
-• Bowls
-• Crotales
-• Gongs
-• MicroModular
-• Soprano

-It b
+From one .scd file I have created the entire 40 minute's worth of music that is to be contained within the third act.
+Having completed this task I feel confident that no matter what happens now, at least I'll have one set that is ok.
+Most folks only do the one set don't they?

+I think that I can work my way backwards from the end now.
+I've learned a lot from completeting the last piece.
+One term to go.

+One story that has always fascinated me is the one about Pythagoras divvying up strings.
+Going forward what I'm thinking I'll do is make a 20 minute piece and then a 10 minute piece and then a 5 minute piece and so on with smaller and smaller ensembles.
+That way maybe I can show that time is an illusion and that we are all here now just passing it, as best we can, hoping it all works out, waiting for something, not sure what.
+Who knows; Maybe we do have a shot at forever after all.
+As long as we draw breath, I would argue that anything is possible.